mikla/fpinscala/README.md

 fpinscala
 =========

-This repos is just a playground for functional stuff that I have discovered.
+These repos are just a playground for functional stuff that I have discovered.

 Inspired by: